Hero24-x/OlchikiLang/README.md

 # OlChikiLang

-> A Programming Language for the Ol Chiki Script
+> Santali Programming Language for the Ol Chiki Script

 OlChikiLang is a programming language developed by **Disom Labs** for the Santali language using the **Ol Chiki** script.
 It aims to make programming more accessible to Santali speakers by enabling coding in their native writing system.
 ---